benjaminchacko/benjaminchacko/README.md

 ### I'm a Ad Operations - Traffic Fulfillment Coordinator @ Comcast Effectv and I'm passionate about React and DevOps

-- 🔭 I’m currently working on NextJS, React and Svelte projects
+- 🔭 I’m currently working on Next.js, Sveltekit and Express.js projects
-- 🌱 I’m currently learning Python and Vue
+- 🌱 I’m currently learning Typescript, Python, Vue
-- 👯 I’m looking to collaborate on any Next JS project
+- 👯 I’m willing to collaborate on any Next.js project
-- 🤔 I’m looking for help with increasing my knowledge in Docker, Kubernetes, Graphql & Svelte
+- 🤔 I’m looking for help with increasing my knowledge in Docker, Kubernetes and Graphql
 - 💬 Ask me about React and Next JS
-- ⚡ Fun fact: Huge fan of Marvel Movies (seen every MCU movie ... up to Shang Chi), favorite superhero is Rocket Raccoon 🦝
+- ⚡ Fun fact: Huge fan of Marvel Movies (seen every MCU movie ... up to Shang Chi and the Legend of the Ten Rings), favorite superhero is Rocket Raccoon 🦝
 - 📫 How to reach me: email me
 <a href="mailto:benjaminchacko@outlook.com" target="_blank"> @ benjaminchacko@outlook.com</a> and
 connect with me on Linkedin <a href="https://www.linkedin.com/in/benjamin-chacko-58125060">here</a>!

 ### Languages:
+* Javascript
+* Python
+* GraphQL
+* FQL

+### JS Frameworks
 * React JS
 * Next JS
+* Express JS
-* Svelte
+* Sveltekit
 * Gatsby
 * Vue
-* Python
-* Angular
-* Express
 * Nuxt JS
-* GraphQL
-* FQL

 ### Tools:
 * NPM